mavenlink/design-system/src/components/custom-field-input-single-choice/custom-field-input-single-choice.md

 The `CustomFieldInputSingleChoice` component represents the UI for a custom field of type single choice from Mavenlink's API.

-The examples on this page have a 5 second delay in loading their choices, to show their loading states.
+The examples on this page have a 5-second delay in loading their choices, to show their loading states.

 ### Default examples

 ```js